How Long Can A Chicken Go Without Water?

 How Long Can A Chicken Go Without Water

-Baby chicks may survive for up to 12 hours without water before succumbing to death.
+Chicks drink lesser amounts more frequently and will suffer or die faster than adults since they lack the reserves.
+Baby chicks may only survive up to 12 hours without water before potentially succumbing.
 But it is already harmful to them if they do not have access to water for more than 6 hours.

 It would be best to provide your young chicks with enough water not just for drinking but also for cooling.
 Chicks, like any other animal, need water to stimulate specific biological processes within their body.